demianturner/writingBlog/apps/crypto-calculator/Crypto Tools Changelog.md

 # Crypto Tools Changelog

+## 1.0.11 (Apr 29, 2020)
+- Improved readability of fonts
+- Updated crypto images and added 134 new cryptos
+- Fixed popover resizing for Ticker tab

+## 1.0.10 (Jan 9, 2019)
+- Updated popover so it's never greater than screen height
+- Satisfied new API key requirement from CryptoCompare

 ## 1.0.9 (Jun 27, 2018)
 - Added currency percentage change for last 24 hours in the Ticker view